 Public transit has been green before "green" was a buzzword.

 - Public transportation use in the U.S saves 4.2 billion gallons of gasoline annually.

-- In 2010, using public transit saved 796 million hours in travel time and 450 million gallons of fuel in 498 urban areas.
+- In 2011, public transit use saved 865 million hours in travel time and 450 million gallons of fuel in 498 urban areas.

 - Public transportation use in the U.S reduces our nation’s carbon emissions by 37 million metric tons annually.